Taking aim at Truss, UK Labour's Starmer unveils 'centre-ground' growth plan

 By Elizabeth Piper and Andrew MacAskill

-LIVERPOOL, England, Sept 26 (Reuters) - British opposition Labour leader Keir Starmer will lay out on Tuesday his plans to spur economic growth and end what he called a cycle of crisis, saying his party now stood for "sound money" in contrast to the Conservative government.
+LIVERPOOL, England, Sept 27 (Reuters) - British opposition Labour leader Keir Starmer will on Tuesday lay out his plans to spur economic growth and end what he called a cycle of crisis, saying his party now stood for "sound money" in contrast to the Conservative government.

 At his party's annual conference, Starmer will strike at the heart of Prime Minister Liz Truss's plan to revive growth, saying a Labour government would create jobs, improve skills and tackle climate change rather than cut taxes for the wealthiest.

-Trying to capitalise on the divide opened up by the government's so-called mini-budget that saw the Conservatives shift to the right with trickle-down economic policies, Starmer will say Labour is once again "the party of the centre-ground" ready for an election due in 2024.
+Trying to capitalise on the divide opened up by the government's so-called mini-budget that saw the Conservatives shift to the right with a return to trickle-down economic policies, Starmer will say Labour is once again "the party of the centre-ground" ready for an election due in 2024.

 He will say his plans "will require a different way of working - the biggest partnership between government, business and communities this country has ever seen", according to excerpts of his speech.